EFForg/generate-smarter-encryption-bloom-filter/README.md

 # Generate Smarter Encryption Bloom Filter

-Created with Async Rust for optimal memory and saefty, this generates the bloom file needed for HTTPS Everywhere's DuckDuckGo Smarter Encryption update channel.
+Created with Async Rust for optimal memory and safety, this generates the bloom file needed for HTTPS Everywhere's DuckDuckGo Smarter Encryption update channel.

 ## Note for DuckDuckGo Data: